 The stakes have never been higher.
 Whether they beg or borrow, parents or kids are on the hook for at least $24,000 for a four-year degree in most provinces.
 No one can afford a misstep, and a career is an elusive thing in this era of part-time work and contracts.
-That’s why Maclean’s and Concordia University are teaming up to host a town hall on the future of education and work on Nov.
-24 in Montreal.
-We asked these business leaders, all but one a featured speaker, a simple question: How do you get hired in this day and age?
+We asked these business leaders a simple question: How do you get hired in this day and age?
 (Watch their panel here.)

 Cédric Orvoine, Ubisoft

 Ubisoft, the gaming company that let Assassin’s Creed into your home, has more than 300 job descriptions, including animation, computer programming and motion capture.
 And Cédric Orvoine wants to hire the “1337”—a.k.a. elite—for every one of them.
 “We want people who want to excel in their craft, that want to learn their craft and be the best out there,” says Orvoine, the VP of communications and human resources for the video game company’s Montreal studio, where 2,700 people contribute to games like Tom Clancy’s Ghost Recon and Just Dance.

 Ubisoft scouts for next-gen talent at Quebec schools, and holds an annual Game Lab, where company experts mentor university teams that make a playable 3D video-game protoype in 10 weeks.
 Winners in design, art and programming are chosen by a Ubisoft panel, and the company hands out $22,000 in scholarships and—that holiest of grails—10 internships.
 Some 130 students on 17 teams from 11 universities took part in 2016.

 “We’re trying to get involved and give skills to students to demonstrate and show how great they can be,” he says.